canjs/canjs/index.md

 Notice that `this` in the template is the list of todos.
 The `data` argument passed __can.view__ becomes `this` in EJS.
-EJS can also access any properties of `this` directly (without writing `this.PROPERTY`).
+EJS can also access any properties of `this` directly (without writing `this.PROPERTY` all the time).
 For example, a template that lists the user's name and todos:

 {% highlight html %}